-While a single colored line indicates that you are not pregnant, two colored lines on the strip confirm pregnancy.
-Sometimes a light, almost colorless line develops on the strip after the allotted time.
+Two colored lines on the home pregnancy test kit indicate that you are pregnant, and a single-colored line indicates you are not pregnant (1).
+Sometimes, a thin and almost colorless line appears on the strip after the allotted time.
 This line is called an evaporation line and could mean different things.

 What Is An Evaporation Line On A Pregnancy Test?

 An evaporation line is a slight streak that mimics a positive pregnancy test result.
 It appears as a second line but does not indicate that you are pregnant.
 This line appears when you check the result after the stipulated time or when you take the test incorrectly.

 An evaporation line is also likely to appear when the result is negative or if the test is taken too early in your pregnancy.
 It gives you a ‘false-positive’ result.

 An evaporation line forms when the urine on the testing well starts to dry or evaporate.
 The colorless streak usually develops as a result of the composition of certain urine specimen and might appear regardless of the brand of the kit.

 Evaporation lines may appear quite frequently during pregnancy tests, and their appearance might depend on the chemical composition of your urine.
 Consider taking another home pregnancy test when you are not sure of the results.

 How Do You Identify The Evaporation Line On A Pregnancy Test Kit?

 Pregnancy test kits are convenient to use and come with instructions.
 As the procedure is simple, you may feel tempted to use it without reading the instructions.
 However, you should read the instructions and follow them correctly because even subtle changes can influence the result.